-These FAQs have been compiled to answer basic questions about structured settlements.
+These FAQs have been compiled to answer basic questions about structured settlements frequently asked by attorneys.
+To use the accordion feature, simply click on the question and the the answer will appear.

 Yes.
-Click Here (http://www NULL.patrickfarber NULL.com/micra NULL.php) to use our MICRA rates tool for easy rate calculations.
+Click Here to use our MICRA rates tool for easy rate calculations.
 You may also download portable version of the MICRA rate calculations data by clicking on the relevant version at right.

 There are no costs to create a structured settlement to the plaintiff attorney or injured party.
 The insurance broker's commission to arrange and purchase the structured settlement annuity is paid by the life insurance company.